Printing Basics 101

 Provide a High Resolution PDF with proper bleeds and crop marks in the correct color space as described below.

-Borders and Safeties: All graphics not intended to bleed must be a minimum of .125” from the trimmed edge.
-This will ensure positive trimming/binding output.
-If sending working files, please compress documents, fonts, and graphics into file folders divided by job, then compress all folders into a single WinZIP (Windows & Mac) or Stuff It (Mac) files.
+Borders and Safeties: All graphics not intended to bleed must be a minimum of .167” from the trimmed edge.
+This will ensure proper trimming/binding output.

 HIGH RESOLUTION PDF FILES: